-Figure 6: Direct Charm RCP determination (and related uncertainties) with HFT
+Figure 6: Expected uncertainties on charm RCP determination.
+The level in the figure is taken as the measured charged hadron RCP

 Failure Analysis – System performance without SSD or IST

 We performed simulations where either the entire SSD or the IST layers were effectively not functional, i.e. their hit information was not available to the tracking packages.
 The impact on physics observables of this hypothetical scenario comes exclusively through its modification of the overall system tracking efficiency, since the pointing accuracy of HFT is primarily determined by the PIXEL layers.
 The results are shown in fig. 7 (full simulation) and fig. 8 (Fast-MC) as the single track reconstruction efficiency for pions.
 The black points (line) shows the efficiency of the full system, the blue points (line) the efficiency in the case of dead-IST and the red points (line) the efficiency for dead-SSD.